ultralytics/ultralytics/docs/en/integrations/openvino.md

 | YOLOv8x | ONNX        | ✅     | 260.4     | 0.6650              | 526.66                 |
 | YOLOv8x | OpenVINO    | ✅     | 260.6     | 0.6619              | 158.73                 |

+### Intel Ultra CPU

+The Intel® Core™ Ultra series is a line of advanced processors that emphasize AI-powered performance.
+These chips integrate a neural processing unit (NPU) alongside traditional CPU and GPU components, enhancing AI tasks like adaptive features in video calls and content creation.
+The hybrid architecture includes Performance-cores and Efficient-cores, optimized for both heavy-duty and everyday tasks.
+AI capabilities help streamline operations and minimize waste, contributing to efficient power consumption and improved multitasking.
+The series supports advanced connectivity options, making it ideal for AI-intensive applications and immersive gaming experiences.

 ## Reproduce Our Results

 To reproduce the Ultralytics benchmarks above on all export [formats](../modes/export.md) run this code: